 Referring clients to AHS

-Client referrals are only accepted via email.
-Please download and complete the Client Details Form and email to AHS@ontheline.org.au
+- Client referrals are only accepted via email.

-Our counsellors are experts in men’s mental health, anger management, family violence (using and experiencing), healthy relationships, integrated wellbeing, mental health, chronic health conditions, problematic drug and alcohol abuse, and suicide and trauma-informed practice for anyone affected by suicide.
+Our professional counsellors are experts in mental health, wellbeing, healthy relationships, anger management, family violence (using and experiencing), problematic drug and alcohol use, and suicide prevention.